zhaorz/Touch-Calculator/README.md

 which runs the program direction from the Terminal, and displays console output.

-#### From source

-In the top level directory, execute

-    $ python main.py

 ## Technology

 #### Feature Detection

 The process.py module contains a feature detection pipeline for raw trackpad drawings.
-It implements an original algorithm that adds vectorized strokes in an arbitrary dimensionality while dimension switching in between each addition.
+It implements an original algorithm that adds vectorized strokes in an arbitrary dimensional space.

 The pipeline contains normalization, vectorization, and a collection of other processes.